 - Pour in ¼ cup of crepe batter into the hot pan and swirl and tilt the pan to fully coat the bottom of the pan.

-- Flip the crepe over and allow to cook for another minute on the other side.
+- Flip the crepe over with a spatula and allow to cook for another minute on the other side.

 - Slide out of the pan to a plate to keep warm.
 Repeat with remaining batter.